Chainsaw: Maintenance

 Two-stroke chainsaws require about 2–5% of oil in the fuel to lubricate the engine, while the motor in electrical chain-saws is normally lubricated for life.
 Most modern gasoline-operated saws today require a fuel mix of 2% (1:50).
 Gasoline that contains ethanol can result in problems for the equipment because ethanol dissolves plastic, rubber, and other material.
 This leads to problems, especially on older equipment.
 A workaround for this problem is to run fresh fuel only and run the saw dry at the end of the work.

 Separate chain oil or bar oil is used for the lubrication of the bar and chain on all types of chainsaws.
-The chain oil is depleted quickly because it tends to be thrown off by chain centrifugal force, and it is soaked up by sawdust.
+The chain oil is depleted because it tends to be thrown off by chain centrifugal force.
 On two-stroke chainsaws, the chain oil reservoir is usually filled up at the same time as refueling.
 The reservoir is normally large enough to provide sufficient chain oil between refueling.
 Lack of chain oil, or using an oil of incorrect viscosity, is a common source of damage to chainsaws, and tends to lead to rapid wear of the bar, or the chain seizing or coming off the bar.
 In addition to being quite thick, chain oil is particularly sticky (due to "tackifier" additives) to reduce the amount thrown off the chain.
-Although motor oil is a common emergency substitute, it is lost even faster, so leaves the chain under-lubricated.
+Although motor oil is a common emergency substitute, it is lost even faster, leaving the chain less lubricated.

-The oil is pumped from a small pump to a hole in the bar.
+Oil is pumped from a small pump to a hole in the bar.
 From there, the lower ends of each chain drive link take a portion of the oil into the gauge towards the bar nose.
 The pump outlet and bar hole must be aligned.
 Since the bar is moving out and inwards depending on the chain length, the oil outlet on the saw side has a banana-style long shape.

 Chains must be kept sharp to perform well.
 They become blunt rapidly if they touch soil, metal, or stones.
 When blunt, they tend to produce powdery sawdust, rather than the longer, clean shavings characteristic of a sharp chain; a sharp saw also needs very little force from the operator to push it into the cut.
-Specially-hardened chains (made with tungsten carbide) are used for applications where the soil is likely to contaminate the cut, such as for cutting through roots.
+Specially-hardened chains (made with tungsten carbide) are used for applications where the soil is likely to contaminate the cut, like cutting through roots.

 A clear sign of a blunt chain is the vibrations of the saw.
 A sharp chain pulls itself into the wood without pressing on the saw.

-Since the air intake filter tends to clog up with sawdust, it must be cleaned from time to time but is not a problem during normal operation.
+The air intake filter tends to collect sawdust, it must be cleaned from time to time.